sampsyo/cs6120/content/blog/2020-12-18-db-compiler/index.md

   return output
 }
 ```
-This should be much faster since there are no function calls (let alone virtual ones) and since tight loops are generated, values are kept in registered for as long as possible.
+This should be much faster since there are no function calls (let alone virtual ones) and since tight loops are generated, values are kept in registers for as long as possible.

 ## High Level Design

 ### Producer/Consumer Interface

 To generate code for an operator tree, we introduce produce and consume functions for each operator.
 Produce generates a loop over the tuples in an operator's result.
 Consume is called by an operator's child surrounded by a loop over its result tuples.
 Effectively, produce signifies to "pull" tuples from an operator while consume "push"es them.
-Expressions have a produce function that generate code for calculating that expression.
+Expressions have a produce function that generates code for calculating that expression.

 To see this in action, let's consider the following psuedocode implementations for Scan and Filter:
 ```